Riptide-AI/Riptide-AI/README.md

 # 💫 About Me:
-🔭 I’m currently working as a Front End Developer<br>🌱 I’m currently learning AI Engineering<br>
+🔭 I’m currently working as a Front End Developer<br>🌱 I’m currently learning C++ and GameDev

 # 💻 Tech Stack: